meriken/merikens-tripcode-engine-v3/README.md

 $ sudo make -C CMakeBuild install
 ```

-If you would like to use an AMD graphics card, you also need to run `sudo apt install fglrx-updates fglrx-updates-dev`.
+Unfortunately, AMD fglrx Driver is not available for Ubuntu 16.04 LTS, so you cannot use AMD video cards with this application.
+If you would like to use an AMD graphics card, please stick to Ubuntu 14.04 LTS.

 #### Build Instructions for Ubuntu 14.04 LTS